Using CLI Proxy API to Optimize AI Costs and Integrations

 }

-After receiving the response, the image will be in base64 format, so you need an additional intermediate conversion step.
-Below I’m sharing a sample workflow; you can copy the code and paste it directly into your workflow in n8n to understand how it works.
+After you receive the response, the image will be in base64 format, so you need an additional intermediate conversion step.
+Below I am sharing a sample workflow; you can copy the code above and paste it directly into your workflow in n8n to understand it.

 Sample Workflow (containing HTTP request and conversion):